-Q. I want to travel outside of the US, during my grace period (see above) and then return to the US before flying home, can I do this?
+I want to travel outside of the United States, during my grace period (see above) and then return to the United States before flying home, can I do this?

 A. In a word, NO (unless you have a separate tourist visa to the US that covers you after the date you intend to re-enter).
-Although participants are typically allowed a 30-day grace period at the end of their program, this is considered for tourism within the US.
-If you decide to leave the US at any time during that 30-day grace period, officials will consider your exit as signifying you have opted NOT to utilize any of that remaining period.
-If you still want to visit Mexico, our advice is to get all your US travel completed prior to departing the US, and then simply fly home from Mexico.
+Although participants are typically allowed a 30-day grace period at the end of their program, this is considered for tourism within the United States.
+If you decide to leave the United States at any time during that 30-day grace period, officials will consider your exit as signifying you have opted NOT to utilize any of that remaining period.
+If you still want to visit Mexico, our advice is to get all your United States travel completed prior to departing the United States, and then simply fly home from Mexico.

-Q. I want to extend my program?
-How does that happen and when?
+I want to extend my program, how does that happen and when?

 A. Firstly, you must maintain good performance evaluations.
-These are done by your supervisor and sent directly to OSU.
+These are done by your supervisor and sent directly to Ohio State University (OSU).
 If your evaluations are in order, we will consider your request.
-In many cases finding a suitable placement for the transfer / extension is difficult or even impossible, especially if the remaining time on your visa is just 2-3 months.
+In many cases, finding a suitable placement for the transfer / extension is difficult or even impossible, especially if the remaining time on your visa is just 2-3 months.

 I still have questions, how do I get in contact with a Program Coordinator?

 A. Though we try to prepare and answer all questions here first, it is to be noted that there are specfic questions that could help you during your application or acceptance proccess.
 Our staff is listed under the About Top section, as well as, a Contact page.
 It is best to email our office email@example.com to better direct you to a specific staff member and Program Coordinator for your answers!